zhiweil/blog-aws/pages/Networking/vpc_security.md

 #### Limitations
 * Cannot enable flow log for EC2-Classic
 * Cannot enable flow log for a peering VPC if the VPC is not under your account
-* Cannot tag a flog log
+* Cannot tag a flow log
 * Cannot change configuration of flow log after it is created
-* If an ENI has multiple addresses, flog log shows the primary address always.
+* If an ENI has multiple addresses, flow log shows the primary address always.